Volunteering at KentCOG

 What should I bring?

 Just yourself!
 As always, please dress appropriately for the weather and be ready for rain.
 If you have sturdy footwear, then please do wear these.
-We do have a limited number of wellies that you can borrow if you do not have anything suitable.
+We do have a limited number of wellies, and jackets that you can borrow if you do not have anything suitable.

 Bring any snacks/lunch you may want with you and a bottle of water.
-We have clean water and tea/coffee on site.
-Oat M*lk is also available.
+We have clean water, tea/coffee and biscuits on site.
+We only provide plant based milk or snacks on site, but you are very welcome to bring your own alternatives if you prefer.

 Meet the Team